-2022 Dirty Dozen and Clean Fifteen Lists
+2023 Dirty Dozen and Clean Fifteen Lists — Discover the 12 Most Toxic Foods in Your Kitchen!

-The 12 Foods Most Likely To Carry Hidden Toxins
+The 12 Foods Most Likely to Carry Hidden Toxins

-2022 Dirty DozenTM and Clean FifteenTM Lists
+2023 Dirty DozenTM & Clean 15TM Lists

 The Clean FifteenTM shows which fruits and veggies had the lowest concentrations of pesticide residues.
 And it’s good news for avocado lovers!
-That’s because 98 percent of avocado samples collected from grocery stores contained zero pesticides.
-In fact, almost 75 percent of the fruits and vegetables on this year’s Clean FifteenTM showed no detectable pesticide residue whatsoever.

-The United States Department of Agriculture (USDA) and the Food and Drug Administration (FDA) test thousands of samples of produce sold in American grocery stores.
-And the EWG analyzes the samples to determine which produce has the most pesticide residues (the Dirty Dozen) and which has the least pesticide residues (the Clean Fifteen).
+And the EWG analyzes the samples to determine which produce has the most pesticide residues (the Dirty DozenTM) and which has the least pesticide residues (the Clean FifteenTM).

 To compare pesticide contamination on each food, the Environmental Working Group uses the following six measures.